Israel – Singapore Tax Treaty

 17%

-Inheritance Tax
+Inheritance Tax Singapore

-Relocation
+Relocation to Singapore

-Singapore is a thriving city with lots of business opportunities and is known as an electronic/technology hub.
+Singapore is a thriving city with lots of business opportunities and is known as an electronic/technology center.
 On top of the strong economy, Singapore also has a universal healthcare system for both the citizens and permanent residents of the country, and it has very clean and safe neighborhoods for families.
-All of these aspects, on top of the incredible scenery and multicultural exposures, makes Singapore a popular destination for relocation within the Asia Pacific Region.
+All of these aspects, on top of the incredible scenery and multicultural exposures, make Singapore a popular destination for relocation within the Asia Pacific Region.
+Despite the relatively high cost of living in Singapore, the country’s tax system is considered lenient, with very low taxes.
+For instance, income tax ranges from 0% to 24% for residents and 22% for foreigners.
+The standard tax rate for goods and services is only 8%, and notably, there is no capital gains or inheritance tax at all.
+Singapore’s tax system makes it an extremely attractive destination for investments and foreigners in general.

 Real Estate Taxation in Singapore

-Transfer of funds from Israel to Singapore
+Transfer of Funds from Israel to Singapore

-According to section 170(a) of the Israeli income tax ordinance, any transfer of payment to a non-Israeli resident is subject to 25% of withholding tax.
-The tax authority can allow, under certain circumstances, to reduces or dismiss the withholding tax.
+According to section 170(a) of the Israeli Income Tax Ordinance, all payments transferred to non-Israeli residents are subject to a 25% withholding tax.
+However, this tax can be reduced or even waived if certain conditions are met.
 Our firm handles withholding tax matters with the Israeli Tax Authority.

-Due to the fact that both countries have a tax treaty with each other, one can submit a declaration form (2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax), and under certain circumstances, there is a possibility to transfer the payment without the withholding tax and the approval of the Tax Authority.
+As mentioned above, the countries have signed a tax treaty, that allows taxpayers to submit a 2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax, to potentially transfer the payments without paying the withholding tax.

-The banks raise many difficulties and charge high fees for converting shekels into other currencies, so it is important to consult before transferring the funds – Contact us.
+Moreover, banks often raise many difficulties and charge high fees for converting shekels into other currencies.
+Therefore, consulting with a specialist before transferring the funds is highly recommended, click here to contact us.

 For more information on money transfers abroad, click here.

-Types of business entities in Singapore
+Types of Business Entities in Singapore

 The following are the main business entity types in Singapore:

-1. Private limited company (LLC): This is a type of business structure where the ownership is held by fewer than 50 people, and it is not open to the general public.
+Private limited company: This is a type of business structure where the ownership is held by fewer than 50 people, and it is not open to the general public.
 In Singapore, the majority of privately incorporated businesses are registered as LLCs, and it’s the most advanced and flexible type of business form here.
 Shareholders of these types of companies may consist of individuals, corporate entities, or both.

-Incentive laws in Singapore
+Incentive Laws in Singapore

-Singapore has many different tax incentives that people may take advantage of.
-Applicants who apply to such incentives must satisfy strict requirements and are expected to make large economic activities in Singapore.
-Some other factors that will be considered are if Singapore is a base form for implementing regional growth strategies, such as: introduction and anchoring of leading-edge skills, technology, and activities in Singapore; contributions to the growth of R&D and innovation capabilities.
+Some other factors that will be considered are whether Singapore is a base form for implementing regional growth strategies, such as the introduction and anchoring of leading-edge skills, technology, and activities in Singapore; and contributions to the growth of R&D and innovation capabilities.

-Other tax incentives includes:
+Other tax incentives include:

-• Enterprise Innovation Scheme (EIS) – Its purpose is to encourage businesses to engage in research and development activities, innovation, and capability development.
+• Enterprise Innovation Scheme: Its purpose is to encourage businesses to engage in research and development activities, innovation, and capability development.
 This program was announced by the Singapore government and the Minister of Finance, and under this program, existing tax benefits will be enhanced, and new tax benefits will be introduced.
 In addition, eligible businesses can choose to convert up to 100,000 dollars of their total recognized tax expenses for the relevant tax year into cash at a conversion rate of 20%.

-• Tax exemption for new start-up companies
+4. Tax exemption for new start-up companies.

 Singapore Double Tax Treaties